elpidakyritsopoulou/10-weeks-challenge/README.md

 ## Code

-This report provides a detailed analysis of a stress management project using the Empatica E4 bracelet.
+This report provides a detailed analysis of a stress management project using the Empatica E4 wristband.
 The report covers the data discovery, analysis, and sharing process, which were critical to generating meaningful insights.

 ### Contents

 The report is divided into the following sections:

-1. Introduction
+1. Background
-2. Methodology
+2. Methods and results
-3. Data Collection
-4. Data Analysis
-5. Results
-6. Conclusion
+3. Conclusion

 ### Introduction